clafonta/MobileLessons/02_appcode.md

 * **Avoid downtime:** There are too many times when a QA/dev environment is broken, unavailable, slow, etc.
 * **Experience chaos:** With a mock environment, the engineer should be able to vet out the app when bad things happen.
 For example:
   * _No connection release:_ does your app properly handle connection timeouts?
-Try making a network call and the server never releases the connection.
+Try making a network call from the app and make the mock server _not_ release the connection.
   * _Garbage responses:_ does your app properly handle invalid data?
-Seriously, simply respond with 'garbage' and see how the app responds.
+The mock server should respond with unexpected scenarios, like 'strings' in place of numbers, 'null', empty/missing values, etc.
   * _Slow responses:_ does your app properly handle slow responses and thread management?
 * **Future services:** engineers should be able to create screens without the need to wait for back end services to be created.
 App and Service/API engineers can agree on a contract e.g. http://json-schema.org, the app engineer can stub out the future service, and start coding the app and screen immediately.
 * **Quickly test various scenarios:** an engineer should be able to quickly toggle between mock-service-responses to experience how the app reacts and works with various response scenarios.